11notes/docker-ics-view/README.md

     -d 11notes/ics-view:[tag]
 ```

+## Variables
+* ICS_PORT - Purpose: TCP port / Default: 8080
+* ICS_DEBUG - Purpose: Enable or disable debug mode / Default: False
+* ICS_MAX_CALENDARS - Purpose: How many calendars (*.ics feeds) are allowed to be loaded (spam attack) / Default: 5

 ## Warning
-You need to run this container behind an nginx installation, do not expose this container directly to the web because it is not encrypted nor safe to use that was!
+You need to run this container behind a nginx installation, do not expose this container directly to the web because it is not encrypted nor safe to use that was!

 ## Config
 You can place different configuration json files in /ics/static/etc and use the directly via URL (you do not need to add .json, just the file name)